 Update: Buying an Instant Pot

-(Update 11/20/17): After I posted this, I had some discussions with readers and friends about Instant Pots, and the fact that the recipes in this post are specifically tailored to Instant Pot cooking.
-If you don’t yet own an Instant Pot but are looking to get in on the game, I wanted to help you a bit with some more info and options.
+(Update 11/20/17): After I posted this, I had some discussions with readers and friends about Instant Pots, and the fact that the recipes in this post are specifically tailored to Instant Pot cooking (we have whole separate lists of Thanksgiving side dish recipes and also Thanksgiving vegetarian main dishes that ARE NOT for the Instant Pot, if you’re interested).
+And, if you don’t yet own an Instant Pot but are looking to get in on the game, I wanted to help you a bit with some more info and options.

 First, it’s important to note that “Instant Pot” is actually a brand name – there are other brands of electric pressure cookers, too.
 But, sort of like what happened with the brand name “Crock-Pot,” the name “Instant Pot” has already become a genericized way to refer to any electric pressure cooker.